Last edited: September 5th, 2019

 From the documentation:

 The purpose of the F2PY –Fortran to Python interface generator– is to provide a connection between Python and Fortran languages.
 F2PY is a part of NumPy (

 numpy.f2py) and also available as a standalone command line tool f2py when numpy is installed that facilitates creating/building Python C/API extension modules that make it possible

 to call Fortran 77/90/95 external subroutines and Fortran 90/95 module subroutines as well as C functions;

-to access Fortran 77 COMMON blocks and Fortran 90/95 module data, including allocatable arrays from Python.
+to access Fortran 77 COMMON blocks and Fortran 90/95 module data, including allocatable arrays.